PacktPublishing/Hands-On-Deep-Learning-for-Mobile/Chapter5/chap5.md

 (Source: https://github.com/vdumoulin/conv_arithmetic)

 > Infobox: *A guide to convolutional arithmetic for deep learning* paper provides in depth coverage of impact and meaning of these hyper parameters.
-It can be found on https://arxiv.org/pdf/1603.07285.pdf
+It also provides formulae  It can be found on https://arxiv.org/pdf/1603.07285.pdf

 *Receptive field* of a unit after convolution operation denotes the inputs that have influenced the value of that unit.
 By stacking multiple layers, each unit can have a wide effective receptive field, which allows CNNs to learn relationships.
 This idea is demonstrated in Fig 5-11.
 One unit in the top most orange layer is composed of inputs from a very large area in the bottom most layer.
 This allows the composition of simple and complex cells as explained earlier.
 ![Figure 5-11: Receptive fields](images/chap5-receptive-field.png)
 (NOTE: Please redraw this image)

-  - generalise to show we can learn different types of such filters
-  - highlight that the key here is building better hierarchical features
-  - explain convolution math to explain how to compute padding/no padding etc
+After the

 ### Pooling

   - why pooling?
 How does it help?
   - how to implement pooling in Keras etc